learning-web/learning-web.github.io/README.md

-#  Open Tribes
+#  The Intellectual Explorers Club

-Open Tribes allows anyone to find small groups of like-minded people to learn, work, and carry out research together. <br><br>
+The Intellectual Explorers Club allows anyone to find small groups of like-minded people to learn together and get guidance. <br><br>

-The site is available at [OpenTribes.org](https://opentribes.org/)
+The site is available at [IntellectualExplorers.org](https://intellectualexplorers.org/)